johnsonandjohnson/Bodiless-JS/examples/starter/README.md

 once with SITE_URL.
 This URL is used by Canonical & Sitemap.xml plugins.

 #### Add the Favicon
 This can be done by replacing the favicon.png in `src/images/`.
-It it uses [gatsby-plugin-manifest](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) to generate a set of favicons for your site to use.
+It uses [gatsby-plugin-manifest](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) to generate a set of favicons for your site to use.
 For more information on options, please read the documentation for